aisgbnok/Contribute/Contribute/get-started-setup-local.md

 Follow these one-time setup activities to start contributing:

 > [!div class="checklist"]
-> * Determine the Microsoft repository
+> * Determine the appropriate repository
-> * Fork the Microsoft repository to your GitHub account
+> * Fork the original repository to your GitHub account
 > * Choose a location on your device to clone your fork
 > * Clone your fork to your local device
-> * Configure the Microsoft repository as the remote upstream
+> * Configure the original repository as the remote upstream

 > [!IMPORTANT]
 > If you're making only minor changes to an article, you *do not* need to complete the steps in this article.
 You can continue directly to the [quick changes workflow](index.md#quick-edits-to-documentation).